baileyherbert/utimes/README.md

 This was originally a fork of [@ronomon/utimes](https://www.npmjs.com/package/@ronomon/utimes) with cross-platform improvements by [Jule-](https://github.com/Jule-).
 It's not backwards compatible.
 For those who are migrating from that package, here are the notable changes:

-- Uses the native binding on linux to fix race conditions
+- Provides a native binding for all platforms
-- Fixed issues with changing specific timestamps on macOS
+- Provides prebuilt binaries to fix common installation issues
 - Supports synchronous operations
 - Supports changing timestamps for symbolic links (with [`lutimes`](#symbolic-links))
-- Throws descriptive errors instead of numbers
+- Throws descriptive error messages
 - Modern API with both promises and callbacks written in TypeScript

 Huge thanks to all of the [contributors](https://github.com/baileyherbert/utimes/graphs/contributors) who helped with maintaining and improving this package!